Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Simulation Study

+where $I(\cdot)$ denotes the indicator function that takes the value of 1 when the given condition is satisfied.

-Finally, four hyperparameters must be set when running the proposed method: the subset sample size $S$ in the stochastic optimization, the number of times to run the iteration algorithm $R$, the number of iterations in a single run $T$, and the number of iterations discarded from iterate averaging $D$.
-For the simulation study, the subset sample size was set to the half of the total sample size: $S=\frac{N}{2}$.
-Additionally, we set $R=10$, $T=550$, and $D=50$.
+Finally, four hyperparameters must be set when running the proposed method: the mini-batch sample size $S$ for the stochastic optimization, the number of times to run the iteration algorithm $R$, the number of iterations in a single run $T$, and the number of discarded iterations for iterate averaging $D$.
+For the simulation study, the mini-batch sample size was set to $S=200$ for $N=250$ and $S=300$ for $N=500$, $1000$, $2000$, $4000$, and $8000$.
+Additionally, we set $R=10$, $T=550$, and $D=50$ for the small-scale conditions and set $R=10$, $T=650$, and $D=150$ for the large-scale conditions.
+Regarding the setting of the VB estimation for the DINA model parameters, we stopped the iteration when the maximum change in successive ELBO's value became less than $10^{-5}$, or when the number of iterations reached 1,000.
+This specification for the VB estimation is the same as that employed in \textcite{yamaguchi_variational_2020}.
 The initial Q-matrices for each simulation dataset were randomly generated.
-The simulations were conducted on a desktop computer with 12-core AMD Ryzen 9 3900X and 64 GB memory.
-The program was written and implemented with parallel computing in the Julia programming language \parencite[version 1.52;][]{bezanson_julia_2017}, where we conducted the parallel computing using the ``Distributed" standard library in Julia.
-The Julia code for this article is available upon request.
+The program was written and implemented with parallel computing in the Julia programming language \parencite[version 1.54;][]{bezanson_julia_2017}, wherein we parallelized the computation using the \texttt{Distributed} standard library in Julia.
+The Julia code for this article is available on the Open Science Framework \url{https://osf.io/jev9q/?view_only=e1b1f047c89f46cba9a3b61194404d8e}